Gerald “Jerry” Robert Crates

 Celebration of Life services will begin at 11:00 am on Friday, February 7, 2020 at St. Paul’s United Methodist Church in Elida, Ohio, with a one hour visitation prior to service.
 Pastor Paul Scannell will officiate.
 Burial will be in Memorial Park Cemetery at a later date.

 In lieu of flowers memorial contributions may be made to St. Paul’s United Methodist Church, 103 N. Main St., Elida, Ohio or Ohio Masonic Home in Springfield, 2655 W. National Rd., Springfield, Ohio 45504.

 Chamberlain-Huckeriede Funeral Home in charge of arrangements.

-To send flowers to Gerald "Jerry" Robert Crates' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gerald "Jerry" Robert Crates, please visit our floral store.